Feel powerful. Move boldly. Be loud.

 Take up as much space as you can.

-– Written by Instructor Wendi in 2013 in the beginning of Martial Arts Uniting Ladies
+— Written by Instructor Wendi in 2013 at the beginning of Martial Arts Uniting Ladies

 My grandmother is a 3rd Dan blackbelt, having begun training when she was in her 60’s after her sons took up the art of Tae-Kwon-Do.
 When my father opened up his own club, my sister and I were his top two students.
 Nearly a decade later, I met Master Tina and the many black-belts, predominantly female, at her school.

 For me, women in martial arts was the norm.